 Components of the TME, such as Tumor Associated Macrophages (TAMs), Myeloid Derived Suppressor Cells (MDSCs) and a Th2>>Th1 profile, are each attributed to a robust IL-4/IL-4R bias and generally associated with highly aggressive forms of cancer and poor survival outcomes.

 Analysis of over 2,000 cancer biopsies, shows that the IL-4R is over-expressed in 20 different types solid and hematological cancers corresponding to an annual incidence rate of over a million IL4R positive cancers providing many future indications to pursue.

 An Initial Focus on rGBM and Brain Tumors

 In the United States, nearly 23,000 primary malignant tumors of the brain will be diagnosed and cause over 15,000 deaths.
 170,000 new cases of primary cancers originating in the lung, breast, colon and other organs metastasize to the brain.
 At metastasis, the median survival of untreated patients is 1-2 months and is extended to less then 9 months in patients treated with surgery, chemotherapy, and radiation.
 Analysis of over 300 brain tumor biopsies, from primary adult and pediatric brain tumors as well as adult metastatic brain tumors, consistently show that over 75% of brain cancer patients over-express the IL4R.

 On a Fast Track to Make a Difference

-Medicenna will focus on completing patient enrollment for its Phase 2b clinical trial for MDNA55 in 52 rGBM patients at clinical sites throughout the U.S, and expects to complete enrolment in Q4 2018.
+Medicenna has completed patient enrollment in the Phase 2 clinical trial for MDNA55 in up to 52 rGBM patients at clinical sites throughout the U.S, and expects to complete the study in early 2020.